Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 *** Configuration

-The mapping of each media type (`image/jpg`, `image/png`, `application/pdf`) is managed via items with the resource template `BulkImportFile Resource`, that is an empty template created by the module.
+The mapping of each media type (`image/jpg`, `image/png`, `application/pdf`) is managed via items with the resource template `Bulk import files`, that is an empty template created by the module.

 So the first thing to do is to create private items will all the needed properties.